junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas draws his hand back, holding their stare.
 Hint of glittering tears at the corner of his eyes.
 "You have to go without me, Dean."

-Dean eyes the monsters around them, looking back at the Cas in front of him, voice trembling and sobbing.
+Dean eyes the monsters around them, looking back at the angel in front of him, voice trembling.
 "They'll kill you."

 "Yes," Cas says, uncaring.
 "Let them.
 Or the djinn will kill *you*, Dean.
 This djinn feeds on fear."

 "I'm not afraid of the monsters."
 Dean states.

 "But you're afraid of losing me."
-Cas smiles understandingly, reaching out a hand to stroke his cheek, then let the hand fall.
+Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
 He says it again, quietly but firmly, "Let me go.
 It's okay.
 I'll be okay.
 The real me outside will be okay too."

 "God..."
-Dean wipes the corner of his eyes, pulling Cas into a tight hug, exhaling over his shoulder.
+Dean wipes the corner of his eyes, pulling Cas into a tight hug, exhaling over his shoulder, pressing his lips on the side of his cheek.

 He runs towards the portal alone, not looking back.
 He hears the growl of the monsters, and the sound of their teeth tearing on flesh and clothes.
 He can still feel the weight of a pair of blue, blue eyes locked on his back, with a small relieved smile.
 Exactly like the look he knows real Cas would have if he's really here.

 Dean forces his eyes to not look back, wills his legs to not stop on the horrifying sounds, and jumps through the portal.

-He wakes up, and kills the djinns around him.
+He wakes up, and he kills the djinns trapping him.

 Corner of his eyes still wet.
 He breathes out long and unsteady.
 Dropping the silver blade on the floor.